userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

-Snapcraft can be used to package and distribute Qt 5 and KDE Frameworks based applications in a way that enables convenient installation by users.
+Snapcraft can be used to package and distribute Qt 5 applications, including applications that use the KDE Frameworks 5 add-on libraries, in a way that enables convenient installation by users.

-The process of creating a snap for a Qt 5 and/or KDE Frameworks application builds on standard tools like `cmake`, `make` and `qmake`, enabling you to re-use the application's existing build system when creating your snap.
+The process of creating a snap for a Qt 5 or KDE Frameworks 5 application builds on standard tools like `cmake`, `make` and `qmake`.
+This enables you to re-use the application's existing build system when creating your snap, making packaging easy.

 [note]